§ 2511 Definitions.

 (b) The Consumer Protection Fund will be a revolving fund and shall consist of funds transferred to the revolving fund pursuant to actions brought pursuant to subchapter II of Chapter 25 of Title 29 or an antitrust action, gifts or grants made to the revolving fund and funds awarded to the State or any agency thereof for the recovery of costs and attorney fees in a consumer fraud or an antitrust action; provided, however, that to the extent that such costs constitute reimbursement for expenses directly paid from constitutionally dedicated funds, such recoveries shall be transferred to the constitutionally dedicated fund.

-(c) Money in the Consumer Protection Fund shall not exceed $300,000 in any fiscal year and shall be used solely for the payment of expenses incurred by the Attorney General in connection with its activities under subchapter II of Chapter 25 of Title 29, this chapter or the state or federal antitrust laws.
-At the end of any fiscal year, if the balance in the Consumer Protection Fund exceeds $300,000, the excess shall be withdrawn from the Consumer Protection Fund and deposited in the General Fund.
+(c) Money in the Consumer Protection Fund shall be used for the payment of expenses incurred by the Attorney General in connection with activities under subchapter II of Chapter 25 of Title 29, this chapter, or the state or federal antitrust laws or, if approved by the Director of the Office of Management and Budget and the Controller General, for other Department of Justice expenses resulting from General Fund deficits.
+At the end of any fiscal year, if the balance in the Consumer Protection Fund exceeds $3,000,000, the excess shall be withdrawn from the Consumer Protection Fund and deposited in the General Fund.